 - Te Puia Maori Village Entry & Optional Cultural Performance

 In the evening attend a Maori cultural show combined with a Hangi for dinner.
 The Hangi is the traditional way the Maori cook meat by using heated rocks.
 During the cultural show you will usually see the Haka danced as well as other dances appropriate to the local Maori tribes.
-This is a really popular activity in Rotorua (and the food is delicious so worth it) so there are many options.
-Here are some for you to consider:
+This is a really popular activity in Rotorua (and the food is delicious) so there are many options.
+Here are two for you to consider:

 Day Ten – Rotorua